fdifrison/intergalacticGuidesForCoders/UserGuides/Blockchain_101.md

 ### `Sharding`

 One of the main problems of today's blockchain is scalability since gas fees increase as the number of user increase (so the execution time).
-Sharding is a new paradigm that eth2 will introduce: basically there will be the main blockchain and a series of secondary bc that hook into the main one. this will increase exponentially the `block space`, i.e. the number of transactions that can be performed
+Sharding is a new paradigm that eth2 will introduce: there will be the main blockchain and a series of secondary bc that hook into the main one. this will increase exponentially the `block space`, i.e. the number of transactions that can be performed

 ### `Rollup`